-The garden was renovated in the 18th century but remains of historic importance as one of the few gardens created at the end of the Heian Period, the peak of Imperial Japan.
+The garden was renovated in the 18th century.
+It remains of historic importance as one of the few gardens created at the end of the Heian Period, the peak of Imperial Japan.

 Rooms, Suites, and Residences

-Experience 5-star luxury in one of Japan’s best-preserved historical cities.
 The in-demand Four Seasons Kyoto Hotel stays true to its historical surroundings.
-Guestrooms feature a traditional Japanese aesthetic complemented by modern amenities.
+Accommodations feature a traditional Japanese aesthetic complemented by modern amenities.
 The interiors have a Zen-inspired ambiance with wood paneling, bamboo, and paper screens.

 Rooms offer either private balconies or floor-to-ceiling windows that provide breathtaking views of the hotel’s 800-year-old Japanese pond garden, or glimpses of a nearby 12th-century temple.
 Other features include wood floors, comfortable seating areas, and remote-controlled drapes.

 Live like an emperor with luxurious amenities.
 Bathrooms are fitted with rain showers, and deep soaking tubs.
 Slip into thick terry bathrobes and enjoy a cup of tea or espresso in-room.
 Your accommodation comes with basic Wi-Fi, in-room tablets, daily newspaper delivery, and Lorenzo Villoresi amenities.
 You can also customize your bedding with a choice of plush, signature, or firm mattress toppers.